-For information, call the information agent for the transaction, Innisfree M&A Incorporated ("Innisfree") at (800) 736-3001 (toll-free) or (212) 750-5833 (collect)
+For information, call the information agent for the transaction, Innisfree M&A Incorporated ("Innisfree") at (877) 825-9806 (toll-free) or (212) 750-5833 (collect)

-Pursuant to the terms of the Second Amended and Restated Agreement and Plan of Merger, dated as of July 19, 2011 (the "Merger Agreement"), by and among Energy Transfer Equity, L.P. ("ETE"), Sigma Acquisition Corporation, a wholly owned subsidiary of ETE and Southern Union Company ("Southern Union"), each Southern Union stockholder has the opportunity to elect to receive, as merger consideration for each share of Southern Union common stock that he, she or it owns, either \$44.25 per outstanding share (a "Cash Election") or 1.00 ETE common unit per outstanding share (an "Equity Election"), subject to certain limits, proration and adjustment as applicable and as set forth in the Merger Agreement.
-For a full discussion of the merger, the merger consideration and the effect of this election, see the Joint Proxy Statement/Prospectus dated August , 2011 (the "Proxy Statement").
+Pursuant to the terms of the Second Amended and Restated Agreement and Plan of Merger, dated as of July 19, 2011 (as amended, the "Merger Agreement"), by and among Energy Transfer Equity, L.P. ("ETE"), Sigma Acquisition Corporation, a wholly owned subsidiary of ETE and Southern Union Company ("Southern Union"), each Southern Union stockholder has the opportunity to elect to receive, as merger consideration for each share of Southern Union common stock that he, she or it owns, either \$44.25 per outstanding share (a "Cash Election") or 1.00 ETE common unit per outstanding share (an "Equity Election"), subject to certain limits, proration and adjustment as applicable and as set forth in the Merger Agreement.
+For a full discussion of the merger, the merger consideration and the effect of this election, see the Proxy Statement/Prospectus dated October 27, 2011 (the "Proxy Statement").

-The Election Form and Letter of Transmittal, together with either your (1) stock certificate(s) or confirmation of book-entry transfer, as applicable, or (2) Notice of Guaranteed Delivery, must be RECEIVED by the exchange agent for the merger, Computershare Trust Company, N.A. (the "Exchange Agent" or "Computershare"), no later than the election deadline, which will be 5:00 p.m., Eastern Time, on the twentieth (20th) day following the date on which this Election Form and Letter of Transmittal is mailed (the "Election Deadline").
-ETE and Southern Union will publicly announce the Election Deadline at least five business days prior to the anticipated closing date of the merger, but you are encouraged to return your Election Form and Letter of Transmittal as promptly as practicable.
-You may also obtain up-to-date information regarding the Election Deadline by calling Innisfree at (800) 736-3001 (toll-free) or (212) 750-5833 (collect).
+The Election Form and Letter of Transmittal, together with either your (1) stock certificate(s) or confirmation of book-entry transfer, as applicable, or (2) Notice of Guaranteed Delivery, must be RECEIVED by the exchange agent for the merger, Computershare Trust Company, N.A. (the "Exchange Agent" or "Computershare"), no later than the election deadline, which will be 5:00 p.m., Eastern Time, on the twentieth (20th) business day following the date on which this Election Form and Letter of Transmittal is mailed (or such other later date as Southern Union and ETE shall agree) (the "Election Deadline").
+ETE and Southern Union will publicly announce the Election Deadline at least five business days prior to such Election Deadline, but you are encouraged to return your Election Form and Letter of Transmittal as promptly as practicable.
+You may also obtain up-to-date information regarding the Election Deadline by calling Innisfree at (877) 825-9806 (toll-free) or (212) 750-5833 (collect).